rgilks/geno-1/docs/SPEC.md

 - **Play/Pause:** Space key toggles pause/resume.
 No in-scene play/pause icon yet.
 - **Regenerate:** `R` reseeds all voices.
 Per-voice: Shift+Click reseeds, Alt+Click solos, Click toggles mute.
-- **Position Adjustment:** Click+drag a voice object to move it on the horizontal plane; movement is clamped to a radius.
+- **Position Adjustment:** Click+drag on a voice's invisible interaction zone to move it on the horizontal plane; movement is clamped to a radius.
 Positions update the corresponding `PannerNode` in real time.
 - **Tempo:** ArrowRight/ArrowLeft adjust BPM.
 - **Overlay:** Start overlay for audio unlock; `H` toggles visibility.
 It does not show live BPM/Paused/Muted state.